mehak-yadav/BlogApp/README.md

 # BlogApp

-A simple blogging platform project currently under development.
+A blogging platform project currently under development.
 Code will be pushed shortly.

 Stay tuned!